-The use of organochlorine pesticides, most notably 1,1,1-trichloro-2-2 bis (p-chlorophenyl) ethane (DDT), from the late 1940s through to the 1970s, with subsequent bioaccumulation6 within the food chain, was the primary factor causing the collapse of Peregrine Falcon populations (White et al. 2002).
-DDT was banned in Canada and the United States in the early 1970s (COSEWIC 2007), but it is still allowed in some countries within the species' winter range, such as Venezuela (Van der Berg 2009; White et al. 2002; Stockholm Convention on Persistent Organic Pollutants 2014).
+The use of organochlorine pesticides, most notably 1,1,1-trichloro-2-2 bis (p-chlorophenyl) ethane (DDT), from the late 1940s to the 1970s, with subsequent bioaccumulation within the food chain, was the primary factor causing the collapse of Peregrine Falcon populations (White et al. 2002).
+DDT was banned in Canada and the United States in the early 1970s (COSEWIC 2007), but it is still allowed in some countries within the species' winter range, such as Venezuela (White et al. 2002; Van den Berg 2009; Stockholm Convention on Persistent Organic Pollutants 2014).

-The current impact of residual organochlorine pesticides on Canadian Peregrine Falcon anatum/tundrius populations-which are present throughout the species range-is not well known.
-In British Columbia's Okanagan Valley, a region where DDT was heavily used from the 1950s to the 1970s, residual concentrations remain high and could affect the reproductive capacity of the Peregrine Falcon (Elliott et al., 2005).
-In Alberta, DDT residues measured in Peregrine Falcon eggs show a downward trend (Alberta Peregrine Falcon Recovery Team, 2005).
-Pressures to once again allow its use to control malaria and other insect-borne diseases (Raloff 2000; Stockholm Convention on Persistent Organic Pollutants, 2014) make it a threat to the Peregrine Falcon and its prey that winters in South America and will have to be monitored.
+The current impact of residual organochlorine pesticides (which are present throughout the species's range) on Canadian Peregrine Falcon anatum/tundrius populations is not well known.
+In British Columbia's Okanagan Valley, a region where DDT was heavily used from the 1950s to the 1970s, residual concentrations remain high and could affect the reproductive capacity of the Peregrine Falcon (Elliott et al. 2005).
+In Alberta, DDT residues measured in Peregrine Falcon eggs show a downward trend (Alberta Peregrine Falcon Recovery Team 2005).
+Pressures to once again allow the use of DDT to control malaria and other insect-borne diseases (Raloff 2000; Stockholm Convention on Persistent Organic Pollutants 2014) make it a threat to the Peregrine Falcon and its prey that winters in South America and therefore will have to be monitored.